-The stark reality is that car accidents are all too common.
+The stark reality is that car accident are all too common.
 In Florida, there are over 650 auto crashes every day.
 Every.
 Day.
 That is an astonishing, and frightening, statistic.
 In the aftermath of a car accident, your mind is racing.
 Your heart is pumping.
 Adrenaline is flowing through your body.
 It is hard to think clearly or rationally, especially if you are injured.

-Use our short post crash checklist as a reminder of critical steps you need to take – and then take some time to learn more about each step so you know what to do after you’ve been in a car accident.
+Use our short post-crash checklist as a reminder of critical steps you need to take – and then take some time to learn more about each step so you know what to do after you’ve been in a car accident.
 If it happens, you will be prepared.

 At-a-Glance Post Crash Checklist